 - Doing work experience.

-Take note of the types of tasks that are involved in the occupation, how much time is spent on each task and the types of people or clients you would interact with.
-Also take note of the work environment and conditions.
+Take a note of the types of tasks that are involved in doing this job.
+Then consider how much time is spent on each task and the types of people you would interact with.
+Also think about how the work environment and conditions might suit you.

-Some professional occupations require an industry or professional practice certification in addition to your formal qualifications (eg. chartered accountant or clinical psychologist).
-Lots of entry-level jobs also require industry certificates, like Responsible Service of Alcohol (RSA) for hospitality work or an Occupational Health and Safety White Card for the construction industry.
-You should also find out if employers have preferred course electives or education providers.
+Some professional occupations require specific certification in addition to any formal qualifications, e.g. chartered accountant or clinical psychologist.
+Lots of entry-level jobs also require industry certificates.
+This includes Responsible Service of Alcohol (RSA) for hospitality work or an Occupational Health and Safety White Card for construction.
+You should also find out if employers have preferred training units or education providers.
 This will ensure that any training you do will be relevant to the job.

-Different employers often want quite different things.
-Take retail for instance, the service you provide as an assistant in a grocery store may be different to the service you might provide in a premium luggage store.
+Different employers often want different things when recruiting.
+Take retail for instance.
+The service you would provide to clients as a checkout operator will be different to the service you'd provide in a premium luggage store.
 Consider whether you are a flexible person who can adapt to different employer needs.